amoose136/3MF-IO/README.md

 Very early days.
 Not useful yet.

 - [x] Repo + basic Python package layout
-- [x] Reader (3mf -> Blender data)
+- [x] Reader (3MF → Blender data)
-  - [x] Base Mesh Geometry
+  - [x] Base mesh geometry
-  - [x] Model Naming and Collection metadata (annoyingly using xml tree reading for this instead of lib3mf at the moment for technical reasons)
+  - [x] Model naming and collection metadata (annoyingly using XML tree reading for this instead of lib3mf at the moment for technical reasons)
-  - [ ] Basic Model and Collections Transforms (matrix)
+  - [ ] Basic model and collection transforms (matrix)
-  - [ ] Robust Unit Conversions (mm/in/ft/etc)
+  - [ ] Robust unit conversions (mm / in / ft / etc.)
-  - [ ] Base Material Support
+  - [ ] Base material support
-  - [ ] Physical based / Shader Material Support (not made by slicers but other programs support it)
+  - [ ] Physically based / shader material support (not made by slicers, but other programs support it)
   - [ ] Texture / UV support
-  - [ ] Modifier Mesh Properties (support a subset of slicer settings)
+  - [ ] Modifier mesh properties (support a subset of slicer settings)
   - [ ] Boolean objects as Boolean modifiers
-  - [ ] Support / Enforcers Blockers
+  - [ ] Supports / enforcers / blockers
-  - [ ] Segmentation / multimaterial mapping
+  - [ ] Segmentation / multi-material mapping
-  - [ ] Seam Painting Support
+  - [ ] Seam painting support
   - [ ] Text objects
-  - [ ] Fuzzy Print Support (possibly later with a new V2 / UV texture based fuzzy printing)
+  - [ ] Fuzzy print support (possibly later with a new V2 / UV texture-based fuzzy printing)
   - [ ] Volumetrics extension?
-Blender supports sdfs / levelsets via geometry nodes as of version 5.0 (OpenVDB functions)... maybe this can be imported at least?
+Blender supports SDFs / level sets via geometry nodes as of version 5.0 (OpenVDB functions)... maybe this can be imported at least?
 Very low priority for now.
-- [ ] Writer (Blender Data -> 3mf)
+- [ ] Writer (Blender data → 3MF)
-  - [ ] Base Mesh Geometry
+  - [ ] Base mesh geometry
-  - [ ] Model Naming and Collection metadata
+  - [ ] Model naming and collection metadata
-  - [ ] Basic Model and Collections Transforms (matrix)
+  - [ ] Basic model and collection transforms (matrix)
-  - [ ] Robust Unit Conversions (mm/in/ft/etc)
+  - [ ] Robust unit conversions (mm / in / ft / etc.)
-  - [ ] Base Material Support
+  - [ ] Base material support
-  - [ ] Texture / UV support (currently no consumer slicer supports this...for now. 👀  Possibly can instead bake an texture / UV image to segmentation strings in the meantime but that's really gross. )
+  - [ ] Texture / UV support (currently no consumer slicer supports this... for now. 👀 Possibly can instead bake a texture / UV image to segmentation strings in the meantime, but that's really gross.)
-  - [ ] Modifier Mesh Properties (support a subset of slicer settings)
+  - [ ] Modifier mesh properties (support a subset of slicer settings)
   - [ ] Boolean objects as Boolean modifiers
-  - [ ] Support / Enforcers Blockers
+  - [ ] Supports / enforcers / blockers
-  - [ ] Segmentation / multimaterial mapping
+  - [ ] Segmentation / multi-material mapping
-  - [ ] Seam Painting Support
+  - [ ] Seam painting support
   - [ ] Text objects
-  - [ ] Fuzzy Print Support (possibly later with a new V2 / UV texture based fuzzy printing which would support grayscale mapping that would make it so fuzzy print isn't all or nothing but instead could have an intensity that fades in or out over a region)
+  - [ ] Fuzzy print support (possibly later with a new V2 / UV texture-based fuzzy printing which would support grayscale mapping that would make it so fuzzy print isn't all-or-nothing but instead could have an intensity that fades in or out over a region)
-  - [ ] Volumentrics? (currently no consumer slicer supports this but if a node tree only uses certain nodes, it's theoretically possible to save that to 3mf volumetrics...)
-Very very low priority.
+  - [ ] Volumetrics? (currently no consumer slicer supports this, but if a node tree only uses certain nodes, it's theoretically possible to save that to 3MF volumetrics...)
+Very, very low priority.
 - [ ] Basic round-trip testing to ensure the plugin doesn't break with new feature implementation
-  - [ ] Files from BambuStudio, Cura, OrcaSlicer, PrusaSlicer, are all importable
+  - [ ] Files from Bambu Studio, Cura, OrcaSlicer, PrusaSlicer are all importable
-  - [ ] Files from FreeCAD, Fusion360 are importable
+  - [ ] Files from FreeCAD, Fusion 360 are importable
-  - [ ] Performance for IO should generally by on par or faster than Ghostkeeper's solution was (thanks Ghostkeeper for the previous work in enabling 3mf support for blender!).
+  - [ ] Performance for I/O should generally be on par with, or faster than, Ghostkeeper's solution was (thanks, Ghostkeeper, for the previous work in enabling 3MF support for Blender!).

 ---